ReactiveX/rxdart/README.md

 You can construct the Streams provided by RxDart in two ways.
 The following examples are equivalent in terms of functionality:

-  - You are instantiating the Stream class directly.
+  - Instantiating the Stream class directly.
     - Example: `final mergedStream = MergeStream([myFirstStream, mySecondStream]);`
-  - They are using static factories from the `Rx` class, which are helpful for discovering which RxDart provides types of Streams.
+  - Using static factories from the Rx class, which are useful for discovering which types of Streams are provided by RxDart.
 Under the hood, these factories call the corresponding Stream constructor.
     - Example: `final mergedStream = Rx.merge([myFirstStream, mySecondStream]);`

 #### List of Classes / Static Factories